-Fitness industry statistics are invaluable for business planning.
-If you’re looking to launch a new product, expand your service range, or target a different segment, then statistics can help you assess the viability of your idea.
+Up-to-date fitness industry statistics are invaluable for business planning.
+If you want to launch a new product, expand your range, or target a different segment, then market data can help you assess the viability of your idea.

-So we’ve collated a wide range of stats from across the industry into one handy resource.
-It covers the growth rate, current trends (including boutique studios), global markets, and equipment industry stats, to make your research quick and easy…
+It includes the latest data on growth, current trends (including boutique studios), global markets, and equipment industry stats to make your research quick and easy…

 Latest Fitness Industry Statistics

-Nielsen’s 2014 survey found that 81% of Millennials exercise or would like to, vs only 61% of Boomers.
-For this reason Millennials have caught the attention of boutique studios, wearable developers, and equipment manufacturers.
+A Nielsen survey found that 81% of Millennials exercise or would like to, vs only 61% of Boomers.
+For this reason, Millennials have caught the attention of boutique studios, wearable developers, and equipment manufacturers.

 “For Millennials, wellness is a daily, active pursuit.
 They’re exercising more, eating smarter, and smoking less than previous generations… And this is one space where they’re willing to spend money on compelling brands.”